A Typical Day For A Volunteer

 Like we mentioned, the experience is different for everyone.
 We give you the tools to live abroad, the free time, and the meaningful purpose of service but then ultimately you're responsible for what you get out of the semester.

 You could head to the grocery store and try all the European chocolate instead of sticking to a classic Snicker bar.
 Try some new local street food instead of opting to visit chains from home.
-Some volunteers choose to attend an LDS church on Sundays.
+Some volunteers choose to attend an LDS church in Krakow on Sundays.
 Some dive further into the culture by reading these 5 books set in Europe.
 Or maybe you create the ultimate bucket list for your semester so that you make the most of every day!
 The more you make of your semester, the more you'll get out of it.

 Travel and Vacations